pbgso/pbgso.github.io/speakers.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>CJ Schwartz</h3>
+					<h3>Maria Jos&eacute; Aranzana</h3>
-                    <a href="https://www.researchgate.net/profile/Cj_Schwartz2" class="icon fa-home"></a>
+                    <a href="https://www.cragenomica.es/staff/maria-jose-aranzana" class="icon fa-home"></a>
 				</header>
 				<p>
-				CJ Schwartz received his BS degree in Genetics from the University of Minnesota, a Ph.D. in Biochemistry at the University of Wisconsin, and a postdoc at the Salk Institute in San Diego with Joanne Chory and Detlef Weigel focusing on natural variation of light responsiveness.
-After nearly 20 years in academia, CJ founded a company 5 years ago (Sunrise Genetics), which applies modern molecular genetic techniques for gene discovery and marker assisted selection (MAS) breeding in Cannabis.
-In collaboration with the University of Minnesota and the J. Craig Venter Institute, Sunrise Genetics was the first to make public a high-quality Cannabis genome assembly, which is recognized as the Cannabis genomic reference accession by NCBI.
+				Maria Jos&eacute; Aranzana is a researcher at the Research Institute of Agriculture, Food Research and Technology (IRTA) in Spain.
+After graduating in agronomy, she conducted a doctoral training in peach genetics and genomics at IRTA, and postdoctoral trainings at the University of Southern California (USA) and at the Centre of Research for Agricultural Genomics (CRAG) in Spain.
+Her area of research is in the field of Rosaceae genetics and genomics, including peach, Japanese plum, apple and pear.
+Her team is interested in different aspects of Rosaceae genome organization, variability and evolution that help to elucidate the genetics of important agricultural traits.
+Their aim is to apply this information to develop tools, as high quality markers for markers assisted selection (MAS) and genetic materials (including collections of introgression lines), to improve plant breeding efficiency.
 				</p>
 			</div>
 		</div>